for string orchestra, percussion, and

 One of the most striking applications of granular synthesis is its ability to stretch sound in time without necessarily changing its pitch.
 In composing Einstein’s Dream, and in thinking about new temporal experiences, I became very interested in the perceptual effect of time-stretching and decided to apply it to the same Bach chorale tune used throughout the work.
 Time-stretching is perhaps loosely analogous to the way in which Einstein’s equations of relativity predict that gravity, or the curvature of space-time by matter, not only stretches or shrinks distances, but also appears to slow down or dilate the flow of time.
 Concepts of before and after merge.
 What most intrigued me about musical time-stretching was its ability to shift the listener’s attention toward the inner components of the sound – the harmonics and the overlapping resonant regions – as if inviting a kind of meditation to wonder at the secrets.

 As we know, Albert Einstein gave much thought to issues of space and time, and he dreamt of finding a theory of everything, or a broad, mathematical structure that would fully explain and link together all known phenomena.
-My piece celebrates this dream and the 100th anniversary of Albert Einstein’s miraculous year (1905) in which he published three important papers on quantum theory, Brownian motion and the special theory of relativity.
+My piece celebrates this dream and the 100th anniversary of Albert Einstein’s miraculous year (1905) in which he published four papers that contributed substantially to the foundation of modern physics.

 There is geometry in the humming of the strings.